cozy/cozy-stack/docs/crud.md

 The notion of document type does not exist in Couchdb.

-Cozy-stack introduce this notion by prefixing each document's `_id` with a fully qualified type name followed by `/`.
+Cozy-stack introduce this notion through a special `_type` field.

 This type name cannot contain `/`, and it should be unique among all developers, it is recommended to use the Java naming convention with a domain you own.

 All CozyCloud types will be prefixed by io.cozy and be pluralized.
-Example ID : `io.cozy.events/6494e0ac-dfcb-11e5-88c1-472e84a9cbee`
+Example : `/data/io.cozy.events/6494e0ac-dfcb-11e5-88c1-472e84a9cbee`
-Where, `io.cozy.` is the developer specific prefix, `events` the actual type, and `6494e0ac-dfcb-11e5-88c1-472e84a9cbee` the document's unique (within a type) id .
+Where, `io.cozy.` is the developer specific prefix, `events` the actual type, and `6494e0ac-dfcb-11e5-88c1-472e84a9cbee` the document's unique id .

 ------------------------------------------------------------------------------